 A fall colored or patterned dress is good to have in your wardrobe for the same reason as black or non-denim trousers.
 If you know with certainty you will never wear a dress, skip it.
 An outfit with trousers, a nice top and blazer will usually carry you through most any dressy occasion these days.

-Fashion sneakers are still having a moment (or two or three) and classic white sneakers are right on trend now.
+Fashion sneakers are still having a moment (or two or three) and classic white sneakers are still in style.
 Wear them with everything from joggers, leggings and jeans to dresses.

 A Neutral Handbag

 Large totes are trending now, but it’s hard to be out of style with a purse (unless you are still carrying one from twenty or thirty years ago and it really shows its age.
 A classic designer purse might be the exception.)

 Choose a neutral color like taupe, black or brown for fall.